tomachinz/openmediavault-docs/faq.rst

 	few weeks of usage.
 Most common symptom is basic command execution does not work, denied login, etc. More information `here <https://forum.openmediavault.org/index.php/Thread/6438-Tutorial-Experimental-Third-party-Plugin-available-Reducing-OMV-s-disk-writes-al/>`_.

+What listening ports does OMV request by default?
+    - 80 webserver
+	- 443 webserver
+	- 445 samba
+	- xxx afp (for time machine)
+	- Bonjour Time Machine broadcast via SMB/AFP (is this a plug-in yeah?)

 What are the default credentials for the UI?
     Use the user 'admin' and the password 'openmediavault' for the first login.